Battle of Cassinga: Cuba

 The nearest Cuban military presence was 15 km south of Cassinga, at the village of Techamutete, located at 15.2332°S 16.04°E. It consisted of a reinforced mechanised battalion of at least four T-34 tanks, 17 BTR-152 armoured personnel carriers, seven trucks and four anti-aircraft guns, accompanied by around 400 troops.
 This unit was known to SADF intelligence, who had intercepted their radio traffic, and were also aware of their anti-UNITA operations.
 Their strength was estimated at 144 in October 1977, and was a major contributing factor in the choice of air rather than a ground assault.
 In briefing the strike aircrew, the SAAF Chief of Staff Intelligence was specific that there was no known military formation within 80 miles, except for a detachment of 'African police' with one truck.
-In debriefs, when questioned by commanders and aircrew of the 2 strike components, Canberras and Buccaneers, he insisted that the Cuban formation being just some 15 km to the south at Tetchamutete was 'a complete surprise and must have been deployed there in recent days'.
+In debriefs, when questioned by commanders and aircrew of the 2 strike components, Canberras and Buccaneers, he insisted that the Cuban formation being just some 15 km to the south at Techamutete was 'a complete surprise and must have been deployed there in recent days'.
 Certainly, no photo reconnaissance over that village/road junction was ordered, but could easily have been included in the later Canberra PR overflights of Cassinga.